 Ulan Ude was completely closed for foreigners in the Soviet era but the city started welcoming tourists in 1991.
 One could say that Ulan Ude is even more isolated than Tibet.
 So, if you’re like me this is just another reason to visit this amazing place.
 Finally, it’s in the heart of the Buryatia republic that you’ll find the largest Lenin head ever built just floating around in the city center.

 Finally, we round up our suggestions on where to in Russia with Vladivostok.
-Vladivostok’s scenic location next to the Pacific Ocean close to the Korean Peninsula makes it one of the most impressive cities in Russia.
+Vladivostok’s scenic location next to the Pacific Ocean close to the Korean Peninsula makes it one of the most beautiful places in Russia.
 This city which was closed for tourists until 1991, today is blossoming with modern architecture.
 The city looks like a western metropolitan city and is used as a replica of western cities in a lot of Chinese movies.
 It’s obviously much cheaper to take the shoot at neighboring Vladivostok than to do that in Europe.
 Additionally, Vladivostok’s cuisine is the ultimate mix of continental food, seafood dishes, and oriental flavors.